-The authors thank Zheng Liu and Richard Rogerson for helpful discussions.
-Farmer acknowledges the support of National Science Foundation grant number SBR 0418174.
-The views expressed here are the authors’ and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
-Any remaining errors are the authors’ responsibility.
+The authors thank M. Laurel Graefe and Sergio Guerra for research assistance.
+They also thank Diego Vacaflores and participants at the Atlanta Fed’s "Remittances and the Macroeconomy" conference for helpful comments.
+Part of this work was completed while Federico Mandelman was visiting the Corporación Andina de Fomento, and he gratefully acknowledges their hospitality.
+The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
+Any remaining errors are the authors' responsibility.

 For further information, contact the Public Affairs Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street, N.E., Atlanta, Georgia 30309-4470, 404-498-8020.

 Use the WebScriber Service to receive e-mail notifications about new papers.